seppelz/aboelo-fitness/backend/MAILERLITE_SETUP.md

-# MailerLite Setup Guide for Aboelo Fitness
+# MailerSend Setup Guide for Aboelo Fitness

 ## ✅ What's Been Done

-Your email service has been upgraded to support **MailerLite API** alongside SMTP.
+Your email service has been upgraded to support **MailerSend API** alongside SMTP.
 The system automatically detects which method to use based on your configuration.

+**Note:** MailerSend is MailerLite's sister product specifically designed for transactional emails (password resets, welcome emails, etc.).

 ## 🚀 Setup Instructions